-Semi-automatic Pistol: in the event that he finds himself under fire while doing his job, Tollbooth usually carries a sidearm holstered on his right hip.
-He can fire this weapon to inflict Typical (6) Shooting damage in a single shot, +1 CS in a semi-automatic spread.
+Sidearm: in the event that he finds himself under fire while doing his job, Tollbooth usually carries a sidearm holstered on his right hip.
+He can discharge one round from this weapon, inflicting Typical (6) Shooting damage, +1 CS in a semi-automatic spread.

 Sledge Hammer: both a tool and a weapon of preference, Tollbooth can use this heavy hammer when building things up and when smashing them down.
 He can wield it to inflict his Strength rank +1 CS in Blunt Attack damage, and break through items of like m.s. with ease.

 Engineering 2: Tollbooth has been building things since he was able to walk - and has only refined his capabilities over the years.
 Whenever he attempts to design or build something, Tollbooth may do so as though his Reason was +2 CS higher than is listed above.